 - Report any use of physical force and all unusual incidents per Eckerd policy and state guidelines.

 - Perform other duties as assigned.

 Travel: Must be able to meet requirements for Eckerd’s Auto Insurance and be able to drive for business purposes.
-Incumbent must possess and maintain a valid NC driver’s license and have reliable transportation.
-Required to travel frequently between office and locations within the service area, attend meetings and conferences required to fulfill the obligations and responsibilities of the position.
+Must maintain a valid and appropriate driver’s license.
+Must maintain a safe driving record, and provide annual proof of appropriate auto insurance.